 6. Remember, 3-year-olds DO NOT care about the coolest/biggest/newest ride at Disneyland

 Hey, you are the parents and you probably paid for this trip, so if you want to go to Star Wars Rise of the Resistance, you should get to!
-But don’t feel bad for your kids if you/they miss it.
-The truth is, they don’t care which ride just opened up, or which ride is supposed to be AMAZING.
-Basically every ride is amazing for a 3 year old.
+But the truth is, your preschooler doesn’t care which ride just opened up, or which ride is supposed to be AMAZING.
+Basically every ride is amazing for a 3-year-old.

 And honestly, I’m pretty sure that in the mind of a 3-year-old, a ride that you have done 500 times and have memorized every twist and turn is the BEST kind of ride.
 I bet if you picked 3 rides, and did those 3 rides over and over for your whole trip, your 3-year-old would be thrilled.

-Also semi-related; let your 3-year-old choose the ride sometimes.
-It feels like we always have our MaxPass rides scheduled, and we need to get to the right place at the right time.
-So sometimes the kid’s desires to stop at the amazing ride they see wind up getting ignoring.
+Also semi-related; let your preschooler choose the ride sometimes.
+It feels like we always have our rides scheduled, and we need to get to the right place at the right time.
+So sometimes the kids’ desires to stop at the amazing ride they see wind up getting ignoring.
 And after all, you are there because of them.
-Make sure they get to choose what you are doing sometimes!
+Make sure you don’t skip over the amazing ride that you didn’t notice.

 7. Bring carefully selected snacks